Razan Al Mubarak: Career

 In 2001, Al Mubarak helped establish Emirates Nature–WWF (EN–WWF)—a UAE affiliate of the WWF.
 She is its Managing Director.

-In 2008, she became the founding Managing Director of the Mohamed bin Zayed Species Conservation Fund (MBZ Fund) – a UAE–based philanthropy supporting direct species conservation worldwide.
+In 2008, she became the founding Managing Director of the Mohamed bin Zayed Species Conservation Fund (MBZ Fund).

 She is the managing director of the Environment Agency - Abu Dhabi (EAD).
 Appointed in 2011, she was the first woman to serve as secretary general and was promoted to its board of directors in 2018 by the crown prince of Abu Dhabi, Mohammed bin Zayed Al Nahyan.
 Under Al Mubarak, the EAD played a key role to reintroduce the scimitar-horned oryx into the wild in Chad.

 She is on the board of the Federal Authority for Nuclear Regulation and the International Center for Biosaline Agriculture.
 In addition, she serves as an Advisory Board member of the Rockefeller Foundation Economic Council on Planetary Health, the Cambridge Conservation Initiative, the Emirates Diplomatic Academy, a board member of Panthera, and Board Member to the Abu Dhabi Music & Arts Foundation (ADMAF).

 In September 2021, she was elected as the president of International Union for Conservation of Nature for a 4-year term, becoming the second woman to be elected to lead the organization in the organization's history.

-Awards

-In 2013, the Abu Dhabi American Chamber of Commerce awarded Al Mubarak the "Women in Business" award for "demonstrating exemplary leadership and accomplishment by pushing barriers, overcoming challenges and setting an example of perseverance and professionalism."

-In recognition of her global role in the field of environment and conservation, in 2018 the World Economic Forum selected her as one of the top 100 young sector leaders who contribute to building a more sustainable future for humankind, appointing her as Young Global Leader of the Forum.
+In 2013, the Abu Dhabi American Chamber of Commerce awarded Al Mubarak the Women in Business Award.
+In 2018, the World Economic Forum appointed her as a Young Global Leader of the Forum.